2022BlockchainTechnologies/BeerKeg/README.md

 # Beer Keg
+---

 *About the Contract*
 A smart contract that lets you purchase liters of beer.
+---

 ### Contract Address in the Sepolia-Test-Network
 0x0E2FfbfA392938beA44079dAb888E37b0fF4b7D2

 PLS buy some beer, I need the SepoliaETH
+---

 ### How to interact
-1.) execute `npm install` in your terminal to make sure you have the required dependencies installed 2.) create a `.env` file in the root of this project **Set up the .env as following:**
+1. Execute `npm install` in your terminal to make sure you have the required dependencies installed.
+2. Create a `.env` file in the root of this project.
+**Set up the .env as following:**
 `INFURA_API_KEY=INSERT YOUR API KEY HERE (no quotations)` `MNEMONIC="your mnemonic here in quotes"`
-3.) execute npx truffle console --network sepolia in your terminal 4.) execute let instance = await BeerKeg_Sem_Dominic.deployed() to get the contract instance 5.) call the functions below and make sure you own a lot of liters of beer
+3. Execute npx truffle console --network sepolia in your terminal.
+4. Execute let instance = await BeerKeg_Sem_Dominic.deployed() to get the contract instance.
+5. Call the functions below and make sure you own a lot of liters of beer.
+---

 ### Functions
 The beer keg instance supports the following 3 functions to interact with: